wdi-sg/gitbook-2018/06-ruby-rails/rails-1-M/readme.md

 <%= f.collection_select :park_id, @parks, :id, :name %>
 ```

-All together it should look like this:
+All together it should look like this app/views/rangers/new.hmtl.erb
 ```erb
 <%= form_with scope: :ranger, url: rangers_path, local: true do |form| %>